2003 NCAA Division I men's ice hockey tournament

+This year’s tournament was the first since 1998 to feature multiple programs, Minnesota State and Wayne State, making their first appearance in the NCAA playoffs.

 Minnesota became the first team to successfully defend their title since Boston University won back-to-back titles in 1971 and 1972.

 Game locations

 The NCAA Men's Division I Ice Hockey Championship is a single-elimination tournament featuring 16 teams representing all six Division I conferences in the nation.
 The Championship Committee seeds the entire field from 1 to 16 within four regionals of 4 teams.
 The winners of the six Division I conference championships receive automatic bids to participate in the NCAA Championship.
 Regional placements are based primarily on the home location of the top seed in each bracket with an attempt made to put the top-ranked teams close to their home site.